learn-anything/podcasts/README.md

 ## Technology

-- [Artificial Intelligence](https://overcast.fm/itunes1434243584/artificial-intelligence) - Conversations at MIT and beyond about the nature of intelligence and AI.
+- [MIT Artificial Intelligence](https://overcast.fm/itunes1434243584/artificial-intelligence) - Conversations at MIT and beyond about the nature of intelligence and AI.
 - [Ctrl-Walt-Delete](https://www.theverge.com/ctrl-walt-delete)

 ## Universe